-If you are considering tree cabling, bracing, turn to the ISA Certified Arborist and ISA Certified Tree Workers at Campbell Tree Experts Inc. in the Ottawa area.
-Our skilled professionals can determine if these applications will benefit your trees.
+If you are considering tree cabling and bracing in Ottawa, turn to the ISA-CERTIFIED ARBORIST, ISA-CERTIFIED TREE WORKERS AND TRAQ TREE ASSESSORS at Campbell Tree Experts Inc. Our skilled professionals can determine if these applications will benefit your trees.
 It’s important to remember that any time hardware is installed, there will be wounding in the tree and a risk of decay.

 Ideally, cables and braces will provide extra support by limiting the movement of limbs.
 Our goal is to reduce the risk of failure and extend the life of your trees.
 Before beginning, we will determine if the root system is structurally sound and if your tree contains excessive decay.
 We can’t make a hazardous tree safe by using cables.
 In some cases, a removal may be advised.

-With over 25 years’ experience, Campbell Tree Experts Inc. have noticed that trees with defects such as splits, cracks, decay, weak branch unions benefit more from Static System such as Cables and Rods compared to Dynamic Systems that are loosely installed and most professionals to date have not yet proven these systems.
+With over 30 years’ experience, Campbell Tree Experts Inc. has noticed that trees with defects such as splits, cracks, decay, weak branch unions benefit more from Static System such as Cables and Rods compared to Dynamic Systems that are loosely installed and most professionals to date have not yet proven these systems.

 Campbell Tree Experts Inc. can install cables to limit the movement of limbs with weak connections or to support heavier limbs by connecting 2 or more limbs.
 You might need additional support for the following reasons: